omega-gg/VBML/doc/playlist.md

 ```
 # VBML 1.0.0

-type: playlist
+type: playlist # or feed
 ```

 ## Properties

 ### type: string

-The type must be set to `playlist`.
+The type can be set to `playlist` or `feed` depending if it's a playlist or a feed.
+A playlist is a sequential list of tracks.
+A feed contains a stack of tracks where the first track is viewed as the most recent entry.

 ## Properties optional

-### subtype: string

-The subtype can be set to `playlist` (default) or `feed` depending if it's a playlist or a feed.
-A playlist is sequential list of tracks.
-A feed contains a stack of tracks where the first track is viewed as the most recent entry.

 ### source: uri